efremidze/Cluster/README.md

 ## Adding an Annotation

 Create an object that conforms to the `MKAnnotation` protocol, or extend an existing one.
-Add the annotation object to an instance of `ClusterManager` with `add(annotation:)`.
+Then add the annotation object to an instance of `ClusterManager` with `add(annotation:)`.

 ```swift
 let annotation = Annotation(coordinate: CLLocationCoordinate2D(latitude: 21.283921, longitude: -157.831661))